Transfers: Welcome back

 Testing location for transfer passengers to China

-Transfer passengers heading to China have their own special testing location at gate D10 on D-pier.
+Transfer passengers heading to China have their own special testing location near gate D10 on D-pier.
 Here, you can take the mandatory PCR and IgM antibody test required by the Chinese government.
 Before transferring at Schiphol onto a flight to China, it is important to have made a test appointment online and to have taken this test before departure.
 This is a necessary step in your transfer at Schiphol.
-Make an appointment here and come to the testing location at gate D10 at the agreed time and date.
+Make an appointment here and come to the testing location near gate D10 at the agreed time and date.
+You are also required to get a health code from the Chinese Embassy.
 Contact your airline if you have any questions about your flight.

 Fill in your health declaration